Nisser111/team-management-app/backend/README.md

 ### Description

-This endpoint allows an existing team's name to be updated based on its unique identifier (`id`).
-If the team with the provided `id` does not exist, an appropriate error response is returned.
+This endpoint allows updating an existing team's name based on its unique identifier (`id`).
+If a team with the provided `id` does not exist, an appropriate error response is returned.
+The response contains structured messages about the success or failure of the update operation.

 ---